kanitsch/kanitsch/README.md

 <h1 align="center">Hi 👋, I'm Karolina</h1>

-- 🎓 I'm a **Computer Science student** at **AGH UST**
+- 🎓 I'm a Computer Science student at AGH University of Krakow

-- 💻 Interested in real problems solving and advanced algorithms
+- 💻 Passionate about solving real-world problems and exploring advanced algorithms

-- 🏃‍♂️ Passionate about running and high mountain trekking
+- 🏃‍♂️ Enthusiast of running and mountain trekking

 - 📫 How to reach me: karolina.nitsch@gmail.com